Byzantium: Emblem

 Devotion to Hecate was especially favored by the Byzantines for her aid in having protected them from the incursions of Philip of Macedon.
 Her symbols were the crescent and star, and the walls of her city were her provenance.
 This contradicts claims that only the symbol of the crescent was meant to symbolize Hecate, whereas the star was only added later in order to symbolize the Virgin Mary, as Constantine I is said to have rededicated the city to her in the year 330.

-It is unclear precisely how the symbol Hecate/Artemis, one of many goddesses (Note: "In 324 Byzantium had a number of operative cults to traditional gods and goddesses tied to its very foundation eight hundred years before.
+It is unclear precisely how the symbol of Hecate/Artemis, one of many goddesses in local religion, (Note: "In 324 Byzantium had a number of operative cults to traditional gods and goddesses tied to its very foundation eight hundred years before.
 Rhea, called "the mother of the gods" by Zosimus, had a well-ensconced cult in Byzantium from its very foundation. [...]
 Devotion to Hecate was especially favored by the Byzantines [...]
 Constantine would also have found Artemis-Selene and Aphrodite along with the banished Apollo Zeuxippus on the Acropolis in the old Greek section of the city.
 Other gods mentioned in the sources are Athena, Hera, Zeus, Hermes, and Demeter and Kore.
 Even evidence of Isis and Serapis appears from the Roman era on coins during the reign of Caracalla and from inscriptions.") would have been transferred to the city itself, but it seems likely to have been an effect of being credited with the intervention against Philip and the subsequent honors.
 This was a common process in ancient Greece, as in Athens where the city was named after Athena in honor of such an intervention in time of war.

 Cities in the Roman Empire often continued to issue their own coinage.
 "Of the many themes that were used on local coinage, celestial and astral symbols often appeared, mostly stars or crescent moons."
 The wide variety of these issues, and the varying explanations for the significance of the star and crescent on Roman coinage precludes their discussion here.
 It is, however, apparent that by the time of the Romans, coins featuring a star or crescent in some combination were not at all rare.